PoisotLab/MS_network_els/els_networks.md

 the network structure.

-Another remarkable generality of network structure is the distribution of particular shapes of interconnection between all the three-species subsets.
+Another remarkable generality of network structure is the distribution of particular shapes of interconnection between all three-species subsets.
 @milo02nms found that networks (not just ecological but other types of networks such as neuronal or electronical networks) can be characterized by the over-representation of some of these three-species subset, which they called motifs.
+Motifs can be more broadly defined as being particular patterns of interconnection between three or more nodes in networks at a frequency significantly higher than those find in randomized networks.
+Three-species motifs thus represent the simplest building blocks of networks, and more importantly the typical interaction found in ecological networks.
+As such, the offer the possibility to integrate theories developped on simple modules (*e.g.* tri-trophic food chain or omnivory) in larger, more realistic networks.
+Using motifs,

 - evo/phylogenetic structure **MB**
     - @eklo12reh => network structure effect on evolutionary history